ASX Exchange Traded Funds (ETFs) guide 2021: Here’s where they’re at and where they’re going in 2022

 Examples include exposure to American, European and Asian market indices, currency fluctuations and sector thematics.

-“You won’t get blown up by one stock that falls 80 per cent or something like that – and it’s important for a long term investor you get that diversification,” Morningstar senior analyst Matthew Wilkinson told Stockhead earlier this year.
+“You won’t get blown up by one stock that falls 80 per cent or something like that – and it’s important for a long term investor you get that diversification,” Morningstar senior analyst Matthew Wilkinson told Stockhead last year.

-It goes without saying ETFs have potential to be more cost-effective than buying several stocks on your own and has the similar effect of not putting all your eggs in one basket.
+Nonetheless, ETFs still have potential to be more cost-effective than buying several stocks on your own and have the similar effect of not putting all your eggs in one basket.

 One trait of traditional unlisted funds is high fees.
 Hedge funds for example charge management and performance fees – the former is typically a percentage of a fund’s net asset value and ranges from 1 to 4 per cent per annum.

-One US institution Salt Financial went even further and launched an ETF that temporarily gave investors 50c back for every $US1,000 ($1,444) in its fund up to $100 million.
-In effect, Salt paying them to invest.
+One US institution, Salt Financial, went even further and launched an ETF that temporarily gave investors 50c back for every $US1,000 ($1,444) in its fund up to $100 million.
+In effect, Salt was paying them to invest.

 As with any financial product, ASX ETFs are not without risks and pitfalls.
 Many of these stem from misconceptions about ETFs.